BrockettHub/BrockettHub.github.io/_posts/2024-08-18-AnimalShelter.md

 <iframe src="/assets/pdf/Animal no kill.pdf" width="900" height="400"></iframe>

 ## Project
-Since i have been volunteering with an animal shelter, this data was fun to peek at to understand more about how shelters work.
+Since I have been volunteering with an animal shelter, this data was fun to peek at to understand more about how shelters work.

 ## Data Cleaning
 This particular data set threw some unique challenges.
 I expected some duplication within the data as some animals could come through the system multiple times.
-To check i performed a ranking function within power query to see if that would remove duplications based on animal id and date.
-There were still duplications but since it was only 90 records out of 160 k, i just had power query remove duplicates.
+To check I performed a ranking function within power query to see if that would remove duplications based on animal id and date.
+There were still duplications but since it was only 90 records out of 160 k, I just had power query remove duplicates.

 ## Dax
 To compare this year vs last year crafted 2 dax measures and set them up so if they changed filters it wouldnt change the value.
 Here is one of them.